First – Eighth Grade Program

 Full Day: 8:30 am – 3:00 pm

 The full-day program for campers entering 1st – 8th grade, includes a wide variety of activities designed to engage the interest and enthusiasm of children from lower school to teen.
-In addition to activities led by their lead counselors, campers participate in tennis (2nd-8th grade), arts & crafts, painting, yoga, music, sports & games, cooking, gardening, drama, swimming, and outdoor water play.
-Special events include; Tie-Dye Week, Carnival Week and “Summertime Stars” talent show.
+In addition to activities led by their lead counselors, campers participate in tennis (2nd-8th grade), arts & crafts, painting, yoga, music, sports & games, cooking, gardening, drama, swimming, and outdoor play.
+Special events include: Tie-Dye Week, Field Day, and “Summertime Stars” talent show.
 Campers bring lunch from home each day, and the camp provides a mid-morning snack.

 Early Childhood Program